 The PSHE and relationships curriculum is organised in a spiral curriculum which develops themes/topics, taking into account the age and maturity of the children.
-This means that topics are revisited as pupils get older.
-It is also fully integrated into our curriculum and taught in line with our cross-curricular approach, through topics
+This means that topics are revisited as pupils get older and are built upon.

+It is also fully integrated into our curriculum and taught in line with our cross-curricular approach, through topics as well as our RE, science and E-safety curriculum.

 A variety of teaching and learning styles are used to ensure effectiveness and differentiation.
 The needs of all pupils are considered, taking into account gender, ethnicity and special educational needs, including disability.
 Teaching will take place during lessons and circle time and as part of our assembly programme.
 Work may be with individuals and even with the whole school/key stage during assembly, but mostly it is delivered in whole classes or groups, as appropriate.
-Class teachers, the PSHE Leader and the Senior Leadership Team will have the responsibility for ensuring the delivery of SRE.
+Class teachers, the PSHE Leader and the Senior Leadership Team will have the responsibility for ensuring the delivery.